 Tuition and Financial Options

-Payment is due at registration.
+Tuition fee is $2,999 and includes externship.
 A payment plan is available

 This program is approved for funding by the Workforce Innovation Opportunity Act (WIOA).
 Check with workNet DuPage for eligibility requirements.
 Explore financial options for Continuing Education programs.